 This Photoshop tutorial demonstrates how to remove a zoo photo’s background.
 Then you will learn how to replace it with a natural wilderness background, thus hiding the people and the artificial zoo setting.

 The Photoshop Polygonal Lasso Tool is one of the tools I use the most in Photoshop for removing and replacing elements.
-Here we will be completely cutting-away the background of the image using the Polygonal Lasso Tool, while saving the foreground object of interest (the giraffe) to ultimately transfer it to a natural wilderness setting.
-Note: Other tutorials exists to cutout out an image using a clipping path and mask for the most precision, or blurring the background of a photo if you'd rather take that approach.
-In this tutorial I will use the Glassian Blur as a final step to blur the wilderness background.
+Here we will be completely cutting-away the background of the image using the Polygonal Lasso Tool while saving the foreground object of interest (the giraffe) to ultimately transfer it to a natural wilderness setting.
+Note: Other tutorials exist to cutout out an image using a clipping path and mask for the most precision, or blurring the background of a photo if you’d rather take that approach.
+In this tutorial, I will use the Gaussian Blur as a final step to blur the wilderness background.
 Although this is not required, I just like the focal point to be the giraffe in this case.